All Products

 2. In the log, check the entries around the time the task failed.
 If the backup log contains any of the following error messages, use the corresponding solution:

-• If the keyword ORA-12560: TNS:protocol adapter error appears, check whether the ORACLE_SID environment variable is not set or is set incorrectly.
-An incorrect setting prevents a connection to Oracle.
-Try to log on using the sqlplus command with sysdba permissions.
-If you can log on successfully after you correctly configure the ORACLE_SID environment variable, the issue is resolved.
+• If the log contains the keyword ORA-12560: TNS:protocol adapter error, check whether the ORACLE_SID environment variable is unset or set incorrectly, which can prevent a connection to Oracle.
+Try to log on by using the sqlplus command with sysdba permissions.
+If you can log on after correctly configuring the ORACLE_SID environment variable, the issue is resolved.

-• If the keyword sbtclose2 returned error-failed to close file appears, the local time differs significantly from the server time, or the system time zone is set incorrectly.
+• If the log contains the keyword sbtclose2 returned error-failed to close file, the local time on your server is incorrect, or the system time zone is not set correctly.
 Change the time on the database server and restart the dbackup3-agent service.
-For more information about how to restart the service, see How do I check the client process status, find the log path, and restart the client?.
+For instructions, see How do I check the client process status, find the log path, and restart the client?.

-• If the keyword Failed to probe oracle instances appears, there are two possible causes:
+• If the log contains the keyword Failed to probe oracle instances, there are two possible causes:

-• If the keyword ORA-12154: TNS:could not resolve the connect identifier specified appears, your password contains special characters that cause validation to fail.
-This results in a backup failure.
+• If the log contains the keyword ORA-12154: TNS:could not resolve the connect identifier specified, your password contains special characters, causing validation to fail and the backup to fail.

-• If the keyword ORA-01017: invalid username/password; logon denied appears, reactivate the instance with the correct username and password and then perform the backup again.
+• If the log contains the keyword ORA-01017: invalid username/password; logon denied, reactivate the instance with the correct username and password, and then perform the backup again.

-• If the keyword The difference between the request time and the current time is too large appears, the time on the server where the Cloud Backup client is installed does not match the time on the Cloud Backup server.
+• If the log contains the keyword The difference between the request time and the current time is too large, the time on the server where the Cloud Backup client is installed does not match the time on the Cloud Backup server.

 Solution:

-1. Check and sync the time: To ensure that the server time is synchronized with Coordinated Universal Time (UTC), use the Network Time Protocol (NTP) service for automatic synchronization.
-On Linux, use the ntpdate or chrony command to sync the time.
-Run the sudo ntpdate pool.ntp.org command for manual synchronization.
+1. Check and sync the time: We recommend using the Network Time Protocol (NTP) to synchronize the server time with Coordinated Universal Time (UTC).
+On a Linux system, use the ntpdate or chrony command to sync the time.
+You can run the sudo ntpdate pool.ntp.org command for manual synchronization.

 2. Check the time zone settings: To ensure that the time zone is set correctly, use the timedatectl command to view and set the time zone.

-3. Restart the backup client and then run the backup operation again in the Cloud Backup console.
-For more information about how to restart the client, see How do I check the client process status, find the log path, and restart the client?.
+3. Restart the backup client and then run the backup job again in the Cloud Backup console.
+For instructions, see How do I check the client process status, find the log path, and restart the client?.

-If a backup fails when you use Cloud Backup to back up an SQL Server, follow these steps:
+If a backup fails when you use Cloud Backup to back up an SQL Server database, follow these steps:

 1. Log on to the server and view the backup log.